IBM/aspera-cli/docs/README.erb.md

 * 0.6.15

   * Breaking change: "files" application renamed to "aspera" (for "Aspera on Cloud"). "repository" renamed to "files".
-Default is automatically reset, e.g. in config files and change key "files" to "aspera" in <%=$prst%> "default".
+Default is automatically reset, e.g. in config files and change key "files" to "aspera" in <%=prst%> "default".

 # BUGS, FEATURES, CONTRIBUTION